builderAbhishek/Projects/README.md

 - 🤝 I'm looking for a team to work with me **(web development, content writing, cyber security, app development, etc.)**

-- 👨‍💻 All of my projects are available at [techinwave.tech](techinwave.tech)
+- 👨‍💻 All of my projects are available at [Abhi.shohratgarh.in](abhi.shohratgarh.in)

-- 📝 I regularly write articles on [apnasiddharthnagar.in](apnasiddharthnagar.in)
+- 📝 I regularly write articles on [viraltopics.in](https://viraltopics.in)

 - 💬 Ask me about **Front end and Cyber Security**

 - 📫 How to reach me **kkumarch96@gmail.com**

-- 📄 Know about my experiences [techinwave.tech/resume.pdf](techinwave.tech/resume.pdf)
+- 📄 Know about my experiences [abhi.shohratgarh.in/resume.pdf](abhi.shohratgarh.in/resume.pdf)

 - ⚡ Fun fact **If you really want to know just dm me**